Study on Alias Method

 =&P\{Y=i\}

-For all i, P\{Y'=i\} = P\{Y=i\}, the proof completes.
+For all $i$, $P\{Y'=i\} = P\{Y=i\}$, the proof completes.

 Intuitive Presentation

 The algorithm can be presented in intuitive meaning.
-The range (0, n] is split into n consecutive sub ranges (i, i + 1] for i = 0, 1, \ldots, n - 1.
-The probability of X falls into any range is (i + 1 - i) \times 1/n = 1/n.
+The range $(0, n]$ is split into n consecutive sub ranges $(i, i + 1]$ for $i = 0, 1, \ldots, n - 1$.
+The probability of $X$ falls into any range is $(i + 1 - i) \times 1/n = 1/n$.

-For P\{Y=i\} = 1/n, we can allocate the whole slot i to it.
-Let Y=i when x falls in (i, i + 1] which has the probability 1/n.
+For $P\{Y=i\} = 1/n$, we can allocate the whole slot $i$ to it.
+Let $Y=i$ when $x$ falls in $(i, i + 1]$ which has the probability $1/n$.

-If P\{Y=i\} < 1/n, we can allocate the starting part (i,i+n\times~P\{Y=i\}] in (i,i+1].
-Let Y = i when x falls in (i, i + n\times P\{Y=i\}], where the probability is n\times~P\{Y=i\}\times(1/n)=P\{Y=i\}.
+If $P\{Y=i\} < 1/n$, we can allocate the starting part $(i,i+n\times~P\{Y=i\}]$ in $(i,i+1]$.
+Let $Y = i$ when $x$ falls in $(i, i + n\times P\{Y=i\}]$, where the probability is $n\times~P\{Y=i\}\times(1/n)=P\{Y=i\}$.

-If P\{Y=i\} > 1/n, we can allocate unused ranges in (j + n\times P\{Y=j\}, j + 1] for any j that P\{Y=j\} < 1/n.
+If $P\{Y=i\} > 1/n$, we can allocate unused ranges in $(j + n\times P\{Y=j\}, j + 1]$ for any $j$ that $P\{Y=j\} < 1/n$.
 However, unused range is not allowed to be split again.

-See the figure below, which demonstrates how to generate Y with probability mass function n = 5
+See the figure below, which demonstrates how to generate $Y$ with probability mass function $n = 5$

 Alias Method

-• P\{Y=0\} = 0.16
+• $P\{Y=0\} = 0.16$

-• P\{Y=1\} = 0.1
+• $P\{Y=1\} = 0.1$

-• P\{Y=2\} = 0.32
+• $P\{Y=2\} = 0.32$

-• P\{Y=3\} = 0.22
+• $P\{Y=3\} = 0.22$

-• P\{Y=4\} = 0.2
+• $P\{Y=4\} = 0.2$

-P\{Y=4\}=1/n, so let Y = 4 only when x falls in (4, 5], which probability is (5-4)\times 0.2 = 0.2.
+$P\{Y=4\}=1/n$, so let $Y = 4$ only when $x$ falls in $(4, 5]$, which probability is $(5-4)\times 0.2 = 0.2$.

-P\{Y=0\}=0.16<0.2, so let Y = 0 only when x falls in (0,0.16\times~5], i.e., (0,0.8], which probability is (0.8-0)\times~0.2=0.16.
-(0.8,1] is unused.
+$P\{Y=0\}=0.16<0.2$, so let $Y = 0$ only when $x$ falls in $(0,0.16\times~5]$, i.e., $(0,0.8]$, which probability is $(0.8-0)\times~0.2=0.16$. $(0.8,1]$ is unused.

-P\{Y=1\} is the same.
-(1,1.5] is allocated and (1.5,2] is unused.
+$P\{Y=1\}$ is the same. $(1,1.5]$ is allocated and $(1.5,2]$ is unused.

-P\{Y=2\} = 0.32 > 0.2, it needs ranges with total length 0.32\times~5=1.6.
-We allocates the range (0.8, 1] and (1.5, 2].
-The remaining length 1.6-0.2-0.5=0.9<1, then we can allocate a part of its own slot.
-Finally, three ranges have been allocated, (0.8,1], (1.5,2] and (2,2.9].
-(2.9,3] is unused.
+$P\{Y=2\} = 0.32 > 0.2$, it needs ranges with total length $0.32\times~5=1.6$.
+We allocate the range $(0.8, 1]$ and $(1.5, 2]$.
+The remaining length $1.6-0.2-0.5=0.9<1$, then we can allocate a part of its own slot.
+Finally, three ranges have been allocated, $(0.8,1]$, $(1.5,2]$ and $(2,2.9]$. $(2.9,3]$ is unused.

-Follow the same step to handle Y=3.
-The final allocation is depicted in D. The allocation is not unique, F depicts another solution.
+Follow the same step to handle $Y=3$.
+The final allocation is depicted in $D$.
+The allocation is not unique, $F$ depicts another solution.

 References

-1. If all j except i that p_j \leq 1/n, Sum up both end of the inequalities for all j and p_i < 1/n, we can get \sum_{i \in S}{p_i} < \|S\| / n which is conflict with the invariant.
+1. If all $j$ except $i$ that $p_j \leq 1/n$, Sum up both end of the inequalities for all $j$ and $p_i < 1/n$, we can get $\sum_{i \in S}{p_i} < \|S\| / n$ which is conflict with the invariant. ↩︎

-2. The right side has decreased 1/n because \|S\| has decreased 1.
-The left side has decreased p_i + (n/1 - p_i) = 1/n, because i is removed from the set and (n/1 - p_i) is subtracted from p_j.
-Thus both side decrease the same amount, the equality still holds.
+2. The right side has decreased $1/n$ because $\|S\|$ has decreased 1.
+The left side has decreased $p_i + (n/1 - p_i) = 1/n$, because $i$ is removed from the set and $(n/1 - p_i)$ is subtracted from $p_j$.
+Thus both side decrease the same amount, the equality still holds. ↩︎

-3. Because no p_i < 1/n, then p_i \geq 1/n.
-To satisfy the invariant, no p_i can be larger then 1/n.
-Thus for all i in S, p_i = 1/n.
+3. Because no $p_i < 1/n$, then $p_i \geq 1/n$.
+To satisfy the invariant, no $p_i$ can be larger then $1/n$.
+Thus for all $i$ in $S$, $p_i = 1/n$↩︎